 What They Found

-The patient was diagnosed with carbon monoxide poisoning and a large acute cerebral infarction, confirmed by carbon monoxide hemoglobin (COHb) detection and imaging.
+The patient was diagnosed with carbon monoxide poisoning and a large acute cerebral infarction, confirmed by carbon monoxide haemoglobin (COHb) detection and imaging.
 After treatment including hyperbaric oxygen, antiplatelet medication, and atorvastatin, she regained consciousness.
 This case suggests that individuals with carotid atherosclerotic plaque may be more susceptible to developing a severe stroke when exposed to carbon monoxide.

 Canadian Relevance

-This study covers carbon monoxide poisoning, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study covers carbon monoxide poisoning, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations